ashok-acco/react-native-system-settings/README.md

 	_loadInitialState = async () => {
 		try {
 			let settings = await SystemSettings.get()
-			// Now settings can be used!
+			// Now settings variable is fill and can be used!
 		} catch () {}
 	};
 }